alumbreras/alumbreras.github.io.src/drafts/2015-01-14-Podemitas_motifs.markdown

 All users with less than ten posts in this dataset are considered as lurkers.
 No explicit role is assigned to them since we have not enough data.

-#### Which roles participate in which threads
+### Participations of roles in threads

 Once we assigned a role to every user, let's see what is the proportion of roles in every thread.
-We will

-#### Do roles have an effect on thread length?
+TODO: Do roles have an effect on thread length?

 <p align="center">
 <img src="../images/2016-01-15-whiskers_roles_vs_length.png" width="600">